worbli/marketinigWepApp/docs/markdown/en/differences.md

 -   Password authenticated or a private communication network
 -   Stable network support (Not just Telegram or Github)
 -   Coordinated tech. stacks between BPs
--   Individual accounts and customers wallets cannot be hacked or altered.
+-   Individual accounts and customers wallets cannot be hacked or altered

 #### WORBLI’s network governance is designed to meet the regulatory needs of global financial services and financial technology businesses.